What is Elder Abuse?

-If you are experiencing any type of elder abuse, Advocare can work with you to resolve the situation.
+If you are experiencing any type of elder abuse, Advocare can work with you to improve or resolve the situation.

 With your consent, we can also work with a family member or another representative who is working in your best interests, to resolve the situation.

 - Helping you to fully explore the options available to address the issue;

 - Providing comprehensive resources and information;

 - Supporting you with any conversations or actions you need to take; and